acyeh-lab/AF3/README.md

+## Using AF3 on the Computing Cluster

-## This is a quick tutorial on how to set up default AF3 on the FHCC computing cluster.
+This is a quick tutorial on how to set up default AF3 on the FHCC computing cluster.
 Thanks to Phil Bradley for guidance!

 - In log-in computing node, create an "input" and "output" directory
 - In the "input" directory, upload the "test1.json", which contains 3 protein chains as a default (this can be TCR/MHCII/peptide, for example)